 One last word of advice regarding décor: do not use candles, matches, or any source of fire or open flames onboard your boat.

 Once you have your boat all decked out, your final step is to stock up on the goodies.
 Candy is a necessity, and be sure to choose a variety: chocolate, gummies, sweet, sour—cover all your bases.
 Fill the coolers of your boat with sodas and waters.
 Then, bring aboard a few portable coolers for other items.
 Pack one with tasty spirits and libations for the grown-ups, and fill another one with water and apples for apple bobbing.
 Don’t forget to bring plenty of paper plates, cups, and napkins (preferably Halloween-themed) and trash bags for clean up.

 Whether you’re chasing around your favorite little trick-or-treater across the docks, or pulling together the spookiest Halloween décor to dress up your boat, be sure to share all your Halloween pictures and videos with us on the boats.com Facebook page.

 - Most Haunted Fishing Destinations

 - Boat Trader’s Top 10 Nautical Themed Halloween Costume Ideas

-Editor's Note: This article was originally published October 2016 and updated in October 2017.
+Editor's Note: This article was originally published October 2017 and republished in October 2018.